One Course of Antibiotics Can Reshape Your Gut Microbiome for Years

 A single course of certain antibiotics—clindamycin in particular—can reduce gut bacterial diversity and alter hundreds of species for years.
 The microbiome partially recovers, but not completely.

-Antibiotics remain essential.
-The lesson is to respect their power, ask questions before filling a prescription, and support your gut through diet when you do need them.
+Antibiotics remain essential tools.
+The lesson isn't to avoid them.
+It's to respect their power, ask questions before filling a prescription, and support your gut through diet when you do need them.